zunction/zunction.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+Hi I'm Zhangsheng (pronounced "zunction" hence my GitHub account handle) and 长盛 in Chinese.
+I am a postdoctoral researcher at the Singapore University of Technology and Design in [Prof. Dr. Ernest Chong's](https://people.sutd.edu.sg/~ernest_chong/index.html) team.
+My undergraduate training is in mathematics at the National University of Singapore (NUS).

+After which I worked for

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.